Can Pottery Clay Be Mixed – Pottery For Beginners

 Test it with your lowest firing temperature so that you don’t have to clean your kiln shelf.
 The higher temperatures will melt certain clays.
 This can be bad for your Kiln and future clay projects.

-In some cases, if you can’t figure out the type of clay it is, people recommend using the clay for decorative pieces rather than functional pieces.
+In some cases, if you can’t determine the type of clay, people recommend using it for decorative pieces rather than functional ones.
 This means don’t mix the clay because you can’t tell the type of clay that you will be mixing.

 Conclusion